 Replace the spark plug if the electrodes are worn, damaged or fouled or the ceiling washer is damaged or missing.
 Measure the spark plug electro gap using a commercially available gap gauge.
 The spark plug gap should be between 0.6 and point 7 millimeters.
 Adjust the gap if necessary.
 Install the spark plug by hand and thread in until it stops.
 Once seated use a torque wrench to tighten the spark plug to eight point seven pound-feet.
 If you don’t have a torque wrench tighten a new spark plug half of a turn and if reinstalling a used spark plug tighten 1/8 to 1/4 of a turn until secure.
 Reinstall the spark plug cap followed by the spark plug maintenance cover.

 Cleaning the spark arrester is another important step to properly maintain your generator that should be completed according to the maintenance schedule in the owner’s manual.
 To keep the engine operating properly before cleaning the spark arrester be sure that the engine has cooled as the muffler will be very hot.
 If the generator was recently running to clean the spark arrester first remove the four screws that secure the muffler protector and set the muffler protector aside.
 Now remove the three bolts that secure the muffler to the engine, remove the muffler and remove the spark arrester.

 Set the muffler aside.
 Use a brush to clean the carbon deposits from the spark arrester and inspect the screen for damage.
 Replace the spark arrester if necessary.
 Closely inspect the muffler gasket.
 Replace it if damaged then reinstall the spark arrester into the muffler and reinstall in reverse order of removal.
-For any additional information regarding the maintenance of your EU 2200 I refer to your owner’s manual or contact your Honda power equipment dealer.
+For any additional information regarding your EU2200i maintenance I refer to your owner’s manual or contact your Honda power equipment dealer.